SymfonyCasts/symfony7/sfcasts/installing-doctrine.md

 Scroll up a bit to see what happened.
 The `doctrine` package we installed is actually a Flex alias for a Flex *pack* called `symfony/orm-pack`.
-Remember, Flex packs are just a *collection* of libraries that work well together. actually installs multiple Doctrine-related packages.
+Remember, Flex packs are just a *collection* of libraries that work well together.
 The end result a super robust Doctrine setup.

 The first interesting package is `doctrine/dbal`.
 DBAL stands for _Database Abstraction Layer_.
 That's a fancy way of saying it provides a consistent way to work with different